apache/nuttx/configs/stm32f103-minimum/README.txt

     Problems with both boards:

-    - No preloaded bootloader * to me this isn't really a problem as the entire 64k of flash is available for use
+    - No preloaded bootloader (this isn't really a problem as the entire 64k of flash is available for use)
     - No user button

   This is the board pinout based on its form-factor for the Blue board: